onderonur/react-infinite-scroll-hook/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is a hook to create infinite scroll components!
-It has a really basic logic that solved a lot of problems for me.
-So, I just wanted to publish it as a package.

 **Live demo is [here](https://onderonur.github.io/react-infinite-scroll-hook/).**
-Also, you can find a more complete usage with **react-apollo** [here](https://github.com/onderonur/movies-app-graphql).

-Basically; `useInfiniteScroll` hook checks the DOM with an interval and looks at the distance between the bottom of your "infinite" component and the bottom of the window.
+Before **v4**, `useInfiniteScroll` hook would basically check the DOM with an interval and look at the distance between the bottom of your "infinite" component and the bottom of the window.
+This was a simple solution.
+But it had its difficulties.
+It was not so easy to change the layout of your "infinite" component (like creating a chat message box with inverted scrolling etc).
+It was a requirement to modify the package based on each different use case.
-You can set `scrollContainer` prop to `parent` if you want to use the scrollable parent of that infinite container and not the window.
-With this setting, when the parent component is in view, the hook will check the bottom offset and trigger the `onLoadMore` callback if offset is less than `threshold`.

-While setting the interval, we use another custom hook named `useInterval` and it makes the `setInterval` declarative.
-It has been explained by Dan Abramov [here](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).
+And also, checking the DOM with an interval by using `setInterval` wasn't a sophisticated solution.
+It was enough, but it had it's limits.
+With **v4**, we migrated to use `IntersectionObserver` and created a much more flexible API to support different design.
+Basically, now we have a little bit more [inversion of control](https://kentcdodds.com/blog/inversion-of-control).

+Basically, we need to set a `sentry` component to trigger infinite loading.
+When `sentry` becomes visible on the screen, or it comes near (based on our config of course), it triggers infinite loading all with the help of `IntersectionObserver`.
+So, we can make components with different layouts like an inverted scrolling chat message box, horizontal scrolling etc.

+**Note:** This package uses `IntersectionObserver` under the hood.
+You might want to check the browser compatibility from **[here](https://caniuse.com/intersectionobserver)** and if you want to support older browsers, you might need to use a polyfill.

+If you want to use the older version which is using `setInterval`, you can find it **[here](https://github.com/onderonur/react-infinite-scroll-hook/tree/v3)**.

 ### Installation